cakephp/docs/en/orm/database-basics.rst

 This allows you to use rich data types in your applications and properly convert them into SQL statements.
 The last and most flexible way of creating queries is to use the :doc:`/orm/query-builder`.
-This apporach allows you to build complex and expressive queries without having to use platform specific SQL::
+This approach allows you to build complex and expressive queries without having to use platform specific SQL::

     $query = $conn->newQuery();